Large area-constrained Willmore surfaces in asymptotically Schwarzschild 3-manifolds: Some geometric expansions

 Thus, if $\rho^2_j=o(\lambda_j)$, it follows that $\operatorname{min}_{x\in S_j}H_S<0$ and $m_H(S_j)<0$ for all $j$ large. \end{rema}

 Next, we express the Willmore operator $-W({S_{\xi,\lambda}})$ in terms of spherical harmonics. \begin{lem} There holds

-Here $Y_1$ and $Y_3$ are first and third spherical harmonics, respectively.
-They satisfy If $(M,g)$ is $C^5$-asymptotic to Schwarzschild, this identity may be differentiated once with respect to $\xi$. \end{lem} \begin{proof} Using Lemma \ref{Schwarzschild identities} and (\ref{angle}), we find
+Here $Y_1$ is a first spherical harmonic and $Y_3$ is a third spherical harmonic.
+They satisfy If $g$ satisfies \eqref{ac sigma} for every multi-index $J$ with $|J|\leq 5$, this identity may be differentiated once with respect to $\xi$. \end{lem} \begin{proof} Using Lemma \ref{Schwarzschild identities} and (\ref{angle}), we find

 Next, using the transformation of the Laplacian under a conformal change of the metric, we find